iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Space Introduction.md

 [Banach space](https://mathworld.wolfram.com/BanachSpace.html) is a complete, normed, [[Vector Space]].
 It is already a [[Metric Space Introduction]].
 It's a set of elements that can form a complete  vector space with a norm calculations.  **Note**: The "complete" in this context is referring to closure under Cauchy Sequence, not interpreted as "complete with".
 If a vector space is normed, but it's not complete, them we just refer to it as "normed space".

+In this section we introduces basics facts and theorems about Banach Spaces and we show some illustrating examples for those concepts.

 **Banach Spaces should have**:
 - Vector space with a norm (not necessarily from inner product)
 - The vector space is complete (Topological Property)